woojean/woojean.github.io/_posts/交易/2022/2022-01-19-Nothing-2nd-Edition.md

 # Foreword

 Nothing was **originally published in 1981**.
-For this new second edition an extensive revision was undertaken, but an attempt was made also to retain the basic <u>essence</u> and <u>flavor</u> of the original book.
+For this new second edition an extensive revision was undertaken, but an attempt was made also to retain the basic essence and flavor of the original book.
 Nothing has the grand certainty of youth — I was 37 at the time — but from my current vantage point that seems like one of its charms.
 Currently, its increasingly clear that I know nothing at all about anything at all, least of all about anything discussed in this book.
 And I like that.

 *Adapted from the Foreword in 1981:*
-This book is the result of an experience in March of 1980 which did not bring about <u>mastery</u> but did bring a clear <u>glimpse</u> of an alternate reality, or rather, an alternate way of <u>perceiving</u> this reality.
+This book is the result of an experience in March of 1980 which did not bring about mastery but did bring a clear glimpse of an alternate reality, or rather, an alternate way of perceiving this reality.
 In order to communicate about this experience, stories and concepts from various sources have been used.
 The work of such benefactors to humanity as Jesus, the Buddha, Byron Katie, Osho, Lao-Tzu, etc. has been very influential.
 I've also been influenced by other teachers such as Ram Dass, Werner Erhard, Ken Keyes Jr., Mahaghossananda, my friend Richard Gobeille, and many others.

-This book was originally made possible by the gracious assistance of Howard Brown, Carol Schroeder, John Weeks, the late and great Alfred Kapuler, and others.
+*This book was originally made possible by the gracious assistance of Howard Brown, Carol Schroeder, John Weeks, the late and great Alfred Kapuler, and others.*
-More recently, I would also like to thank these heartful people: Bill Anderson, Rebecca Bell, RayAnn Burnham, Tom and Nilza Kallos, John Keiser, Peggy MacKay, Dan Marcellus, Mary Poling, Van and Kala Tharp, Franz Wanowitz, David Waterhouse, Caroline Whitehead, Tom Zagara and especial-ly Carroll Stephenson.
+*More recently, I would also like to thank these heartful people: Bill Anderson, Rebecca Bell, RayAnn Burnham, Tom and Nilza Kallos, John Keiser, Peggy MacKay, Dan Marcellus, Mary Poling, Van and Kala Tharp, Franz Wanowitz, David Waterhouse, Caroline Whitehead, Tom Zagara and especial-ly Carroll Stephenson.
 And many others.
-Thank you all.
+Thank you all.*
-A special gratitude to my former wife Tonia Weeks, my mother Ann Romanchuck and my associate JoAnne Munley for their great open hearts.
+*A special gratitude to my former wife Tonia Weeks, my mother Ann Romanchuck and my associate JoAnne Munley for their great open hearts.*
-I would like to express my special appreciation in this book to Osho.
-He had a profoundly beneficial impact on my early life, and I’d like to acknowledge my special <u>indebtedness</u> to him.
-I’ve tried to incorporate here wherever possible his beautiful <u>metaphors</u> about the Mystery.
+*I would like to express my special appreciation in this book to Osho.
+He had a profoundly beneficial impact on my early life, and I’d like to acknowledge my special indebtedness to him.
+I’ve tried to incorporate here wherever possible his beautiful metaphors about the Mystery.*
-I would like finally to express my gratitude to the many people who cannot be named here and who have touched my life in profound ways.
-Thank you all so much.
+*I would like finally to express my gratitude to the many people who cannot be named here and who have touched my life in profound ways.
+Thank you all so much.*

 Last, I would like to acknowledge the countless people in all ages and situations who have labored mightily, most of them in obscurity, to benefit their corner of the world.
 You are all an inspiration.

-Everything said here has been said many times before, in many different ways over thousands of years.
-I hope you might find useful this particular arrangement and expression of what has gone before.
+**Everything said here has been said many times before, in many different ways over thousands of years.** I hope you might find useful this particular arrangement and expression of what has gone before.